usaid-cs/yesterday-i-learned/random.md

 - Tanzania made almost [a million tonnes of sesame seeds](https://en.wikipedia.org/wiki/Sesame#Production_and_trade) in 2016.
 - Taxidermists rarely agree to taxidermy a pet because [they don't have mannequins ("stuffing") of the right size and shape to make it look right for every pet](https://www.youtube.com/watch?v=L6S5amkCoyc).
 - According to [some wiki thing](https://zh.wikipedia.org/wiki/%E4%BC%A0%E7%BB%9F), French traditions are much more influential to other cultures than other traditions, 50% more (according to some metric) than the English.
-- A 时 is 2 hours long, and 刻 is 15 minutes long.
-[This system is derived from the position of the sun](https://en.wikipedia.org/wiki/Traditional_Chinese_timekeeping).
 - One does not simply fly into Mordor [with an eagle] because [eagles are higher races in middle earth](https://www.youtube.com/watch?v=lMXX2YsrxsE), very powerful, and the ring attracts powerful creatures.
 - A metric [carat](https://en.wikipedia.org/wiki/Carat_%28mass%29) is exactly 200mg.
 Before 1907, a carat ranges from 187 to 216mg, depending on which country you ask.
 - The FSF once unironically pointed out that [dating is a free software issue](https://www.fsf.org/blogs/community/dating-is-a-free-software-issue), citing "Many restaurants run reservations entirely through Web sites, using software and JavaScript that is proprietary".
 - Japan has a special term called [成田離婚](https://zh.wikipedia.org/wiki/%E6%88%90%E7%94%B0%E9%9B%A2%E5%A9%9A), describing newlyweds who fly out of the country through 成田国际机场 for their honeymoons, but realise how crappy their spouses are _during_ the honeymoon, divorcing right after they return.
 - The background noise in VOIP calls is [deliberately added](https://en.m.wikipedia.org/wiki/Comfort_noise), nothing to do with the noise from traditional phone calls.
 - [ETOPS](https://www.youtube.com/watch?v=HSxSgbNQi-g) certification is a number of minutes under which an aircraft can continue flying (to a diversion/emergency airport) when one of the two engines (specifically for twin-engine aircraft) fails.
 Before ETOPS existed, planes must have three or four engines to cross the Atlantic, making many flight paths economically infeasible.
-- It's always new moon during Chinese New year...
-It's not a coincidence...
-Dumbass...
 - [Good mayo is supposed to have a high calorie count](https://www.youtube.com/watch?v=gsNeLX0Pd7M).
 - When buying tea, [full leaf is obviously the best choice](https://www.youtube.com/watch?v=O_VsxGdECYI).
 Tiny chunks they collect afterwards are sold in tea bags, but it doesn't mean it's bad, it just means the flavour comes out quicker because the surface area is greater, and the flavour is not as nuanced.
 - Both the [White House](https://www.youtube.com/watch?v=BW6hxlThB_o) and the [Buckingham Palace](https://www.youtube.com/watch?v=WOFMqBxJPAA) have a room with "China" in its name (China room / China luncheon room).
 - Gerrit's "what I need to review" URL filters: `/q/status:open+is:mergeable+is:reviewer+label:Verified%252B1+label:Code-Review%252B1+label:Tested%252B1+-label:Code-Review-1+-label:Code-Review%252B2+-label:Code-Review-1+-owner:self+-reviewedby:self`
 - [Launching multiple brands](https://www.youtube.com/watch?v=ZVHYcLV-H0A) lets a business target completely different audiences.
 In that example, Oppo made the Oneplus brand because one sells expensive phones to idiots offline, while the other sells less expensive phones to a different group of idiots online.
-- China uses mobile [execution vans](https://en.wikipedia.org/wiki/Execution_van) to make capital punishment more fun, engaging, and cost-effective.
 - VPN scams include [stealing your data, showing you ads, stealing your bandwidth, offering "pro" packages that do nothing, logging when it says "no logging", literally doing nothing](https://restoreprivacy.com/vpn-scams/), and sometimes even routing through government servers.
 - [Only racers near the back get blue shells](https://www.youtube.com/watch?v=LFfga8-3SZI).
 The blue shell is a homing missile that aims for the racer in the first place.
 It is therefore an equaliser (for casual players) that makes sure everyone is relatively close together.
 Its blast radius is designed to hit many players near the first racer.
 If you can't avoid the blue shell, the best thing you can do is to brake and hope the blast radius also hits the racer in second place.
 - Companies want to [turn their brands into household names](https://en.wikipedia.org/wiki/Brand_awareness), but not so much that it turns into the product category itself.
 See: [Nintendo calling their products "videogame consoles" to make sure "Nintendo" is not what they're making](https://www.reddit.com/r/todayilearned/comments/ah9wsh/til_nintendo_pushed_the_term_videogame_console_so/), and [Velcro calling their things "hook and loops"](https://www.youtube.com/watch?v=rRi8LptvFZY) so "Velcro" remains the name for the real deal.
 - The [500 rule of astrophotography](https://petapixel.com/2015/01/06/avoid-star-trails-following-500-rule/) (i.e. taking photos of stars): if you keep your shutter open for too long, stars will start to trail and look bad.
 Use _500 Divided By the Focal Length of Your Lens (in mm) = The Longest Exposure (in Seconds) Before Stars Start to “Trail”_.
 If you have a 24mm lens, then 500/24 says you can only open your shutter for 20 seconds.
 Note: [focal length](https://en.wikipedia.org/wiki/Focal_length) is not the [focal point/distance](https://en.wikipedia.org/wiki/Focus_%28optics%29), which can be infinity.
 - Remove creases on leather by [(alright)](https://www.youtube.com/watch?v=ITj9_wEzlDk) ironing it over an old T-shirt.
 - The [world's longest fossilised shit](https://www.cbsnews.com/news/longest-fossilized-poop-to-be-sold-at-auction/) is over 3 feet (1 metre) long.
 The "passer of this remarkable object is unknown".
-- China builds so many high speed trains because they have the political will to.
-China built a money-losing high-speed railway into Xinjiang to [promote ethnic unity](https://www.youtube.com/watch?v=0JDoll8OEFE), i.e. bring the place closer to Beijing so the region can be controlled.
-They did the exact same thing with Hong Kong, except at least it makes financial sense.
-Some Hong Kong people don't like it because there is now a spot inside the Hong Kong station that is part of China, violating the autonomy promised by the Basic Law.
 - According to the anime, shellder changes shape [when the snowpoke wants to evolve](https://bulbapedia.bulbagarden.net/wiki/File:Slowking_evolution_anime.png).
 - SSDs with [quad level cells](https://www.anandtech.com/show/13752/anandtech-year-in-review-2018-ssds) now exist.
 They are even more rubbish than before, with 15 different voltages to read in a single cell.
 "Most QLC SSDs are being rated for about 0.1 drive writes per day for five years, about a third of the write volume of low-cost TLC SSDs."
 - Alcantara is a microfibre material manufactured by a company called Alcantara.